Archaeologists have announced the discovery of four 4,300-year-old tombs and a mummy wrapped in gold leaf.

 Another belonged to a man named Meri, who held the position of senior palace official and had been granted the title of “secret keeper,” which gave him the authority to carry out particular religious rituals.

-A judge and writer by the name of Fetek was laid to rest in the other tomb, which was discovered with a collection of statues that are regarded to be the biggest to have been unearthed in the region.
+A judge and writer by the name of Fetek was laid to rest in the other tomb, which was discovered with a collection of statues regarded to be the biggest to have been unearthed in the region.

-A fourth tomb belonged to a priest at the pyramid complex of king Pepi I, which also contained nine beautiful statues.
+A fourth tomb belonged to a priest at the pyramid complex of King Pepi I, which also contained nine beautiful statues.

 “This discovery is so important as it connects the kings with the people living around them,” said Ali Abu Deshish, another archaeologist who was part of the excavation.

-Saqqara is a burial place that has been in use for more than three thousand years and is now on the list of Unesco World Heritage Sites.
+Saqqara is a burial place that has been in use for more than three thousand years and is now on the list of UNESCO World Heritage Sites.

 In recent years, Egypt has made a number of significant archaeological finds as part of the country’s ongoing attempts to revive its tourism economy.